NCAlgebra/NC/DOCUMENTATION/PREAMBLE/NCGB.md

 	x = b \, c \, b.
 $$

+### Example 2

-For a slightly more challenging example consider the monomial order
+For a slightly more challenging example consider the same monomial order as before:

 	SetNonCommutative[a, b, c, x]
 	SetMonomialOrder[{a, b, c}, x];